Hadassah-Brandeis Institute

 Rivka Neriya-Ben Shahar

-Rivka Neriya-Ben Shahar is a senior lecturer at Sapir Academic College in Sderot, Israel, teaching courses in research methods, communications, religion and gender.
-She was a Fulbright post-doctoral Fellow from 2011-12 and a scholar-in-residence at HBI from 2011-12 and in 2018.
-She also received an HBI Research Award in 2013 and 2020 for her projects about Jewish women rituals and Ultra-Orthodox women and new media (respectively).
-Her research focuses on gender, religion and media.
-Her most recent research project addresses the tension between religious values and new technologies among Old Order Amish women and Jewish ultra-Orthodox women.
+Dr. Rivka Neriya-Ben Shahar is currently a Ruth Melzer Fellow at the Katz Center for Advanced Judaic Studies at the University of Pennsylvania.
+In Israel, Neriyah-Ben Shahar is a scholar at the Israel Democracy Institute and a lecturer at Sapir Academic College in Sderot where she teaches courses on research methods, communication, religion, and gender.
+She was a Fulbright post-doctoral Fellow and HBI Scholar in Residence in 2011-12 and at HBI again in 2018.
+She also received HBI Research Awards in 2013 and 2020 for her projects about Jewish women rituals, and Ultra-Orthodox women and new media (respectively).

 Sarah Silberstein Swartz